Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/tutorials.guidelines.rst

 ---------------------------------

 Try to explain exactly what's needed to get the steps done AND for the user understand everything they're doing and why they are doing it in the first place.
-No more no less.
+No more, no less.

 6.2 Provide links if needed
 ---------------------------